halibiram/Nuvio-Wiki/docs/settings/player.md

     * *On start:* Switch when playback starts.
     * *On start/stop:* Switch on start and restore on stop.
 * **Tunneled Playback:** An advanced Android TV feature.
 It allows audio and video streams to bypass standard OS pathways and process directly at the hardware level.
 This improves audio/video synchronization (lip-sync) and ensures smoother playback for heavy 4K HDR files.
+  - Normally, your TV's processor juggles everything at once—the video, the audio, the interface menus, and background apps.
+Tunneled Playback creates a fast lane that sends the raw video and audio straight to the TV's screen and speakers, completely bypassing the standard Android operating system.
+  - Recommendation: Leave this OFF by default.
+When to use it / Issues it can cause: You should only turn this on if you are experiencing "lip-sync" issues (where the audio doesn't match the actors' mouths) or if massive 4K HDR files are dropping frames and stuttering.
+Because this feature bypasses the normal TV operating system, it can cause very weird glitches if your TV hardware doesn't perfectly support it.
 * **Force AC-3 Transcoding (Optical/SPDIF):** Transcodes multichannel formats (TrueHD, DTS, AAC, etc.) to Dolby Digital 5.1 in real-time for Optical/SPDIF connections.
+  - Older optical audio cables (the ones with the glowing red light) have a strict bandwidth limit.
+They physically cannot transmit heavy, modern, uncompressed audio formats like TrueHD or DTS-HD.
+They max out at standard Dolby Digital 5.1 (also known as AC-3).
+  - If you have an older AV receiver or soundbar hooked up to your TV via an optical cable, trying to play a modern 4K movie with a TrueHD track will result in dead silence or horrible static.
+This setting acts as a live translator.
+It grabs the heavy modern audio and instantly crushes it down into standard Dolby Digital 5.1 on the fly, ensuring your older sound system can actually play the movie.

 ---